onexianjian/v8wiki/Handling-of-Ports.md

 # x87 (not officially supported)
   1. Contact/CC the x87 team in the CL if needed.
 Use the mailing list v8-x87-ports.at.googlegroups.com for that purpose.

+# s390 (not officially supported)
+  1. Contact/CC the s390 team in the CL if needed.
+Use the mailing list v8-s390-ports.at.googlegroups.com for that purpose.

 # ARM
 ## Straight-forward ARM ports
   1. Do them yourself.